hynek/svcs/docs/why.md

 ## What Next?

-If you're still interested, learn about our [core concepts](core-concepts) first -- it's just two of them!
+If you're still interested, learn about our [core concepts](core-concepts) -- it's just two of them! -- or check out our gentle {doc}`tutorials/flask/index`.

 Once you've understood the life cycles of registries and containers, you can look our [framework integrations](integrations/index.md) which should get you started right away.